-It's been a good summer for many people in the gym.
-And outside of the gym too, if we think about nutrition, recovery, and much needed mental health time with friends and family.
-We've examined reasons for such success in the past, some of them including commitment, motivation, and even embracing failure.
+In past articles, we've examined nutrition, recovery, and much needed mental health time with friends and family.
+We've examined reasons for such success, some of them including commitment, motivation, and even embracing failure.

 Let's face it, not everything can come up roses each week in your fitness journey.

 Telling yourself "That wasn't good enough" here and there can have its merits.
 Not accepting anything less than your best, and being able to call yourself out at times, can be just the thing your mind and body need.
 A swift kick in your own ass.
 Yes, admitting defeat here and there is fine; knowing when it's smart to throw in the towel, at least for the time being, is an overlooked attribute.
 Yet there's that fighting attitude that has to accompany it-- going home beaten, but pissed off.

 "I may have had an off day but, dammit, I'm getting after it next time around."